nicolvisser/hubert-base-jax/README.md

 # HuBERT Base JAX Implementation

 An implementation of HuBERT Base in JAX.
-(I want to be able to train HuBERT efficiently on TPUs)
+(I want to be able to pretrain and finetune HuBERT efficiently on TPUs)

 This repository is a **work in progress** and is not yet complete.
-Inference using pretrained weights is possible.
-Training is not yet implemented.

 To Do List:
 - [x] Build the model for inference